infinum/qa-handbook/Automation/Locators.md

 ### Accessibility ID

-You might come across an information how the Accessibility ID is a preferred locator strategy because it can be used for cross-platform automation making the code reusable.
+You might come across information how the Accessibility ID is a preferred locator strategy because it can be used for cross-platform automation making the code reusable.
 However, what is often not mentioned is that the Accessibility ID is just a string, susceptible to change.
-If the UI and acompanied string change, you will also have to update your locators.
+If the UI and accompanied strings change, you will also have to update your locators.
 This can especially become cumbersome if the changes often happen and if you only rely on that one locator strategy.

 Where the Accessibility ID comes in very handy are lists of elements.
-If you have a list of movies and what to get the specific one, you can locate it through its title, without having to write loops yourself.
+If you have a list of movies and how to get the specific one, you can locate it through its title, without having to write loops yourself.

     def get_movie_by_title(self, movie_title):
         title_locator = {